niklaushirt/ibm-aiops-deployer/README.md

 ![demo](./doc/pics/aiops_arch_overview.jpg)

-1. External Systems generate Alerts and send them into the IBMAIOps for Event Grouping.
+1. External Systems generate Alerts and send them into the IBM AIOps for Event Grouping.
-1. At the same time IBMAIOps ingests the raw logs coming from the Log Management Tool (ELK) and looks for anomalies in the stream based on the trained model.
+1. At the same time IBM AIOps ingests the raw logs coming from the Log Management Tool (ELK) and looks for anomalies in the stream based on the trained model.
 2. It also ingests Metric Data and looks for anomalies
 1. If it finds an anomaly (logs and/or metrics) it forwards it to the Event Grouping as well.
-1. Out of this, IBMAIOps creates an Incident that is being enriched with Topology (Localization and Blast Radius) and with Similar Incidents that might help correct the problem.
+1. Out of this, IBM AIOps creates an Incident that is being enriched with Topology (Localization and Blast Radius) and with Similar Incidents that might help correct the problem.
 1. The Incident is then sent to Slack.
 1. A Runbook is available to correct the problem but not launched automatically.